timdgn/Youtube_downloader_AWS_Lambda/README.md

 - Automatic storage on AWS S3 and generation of presigned links for files over 50 MB
 - YouTube cookies management to access age-restricted content
 - Commands to list and delete stored videos/audios
+- Message history tracking in AWS DynamoDB for user activity monitoring

 ## 📋 Available Commands